impactorbitco/handbook-main/content/ims/policies/HR/Display Screen Equipment (DSE) Policy.md

 1. Remote Working Considerations

-For employees working remotely, Green Orbit Digital will support workstation assessments where possible.
+For employees working remotely, Impact Orbit Creative Group will support workstation assessments where possible.
 Employees working from home should follow the same ergonomic guidelines and best practices for their home office setup.
 Employees who require adjustments or have health concerns related to remote working will be provided with reasonable support and equipment.

 1. Training and Support